idodov/pixoo64-media-album-art/README.md

 3.  **MusicBrainz:** If API services fail, the script queries the MusicBrainz database, an open-source music encyclopedia.
 MusicBrainz is often a good source of album art URLs, especially for less common tracks.
     *   This search uses the artist's name and track title.
 If it finds a matching release, it fetches a URL for the album's cover art from the Cover Art Archive (a sister project).
-    *   **Note:** MusicBrainz server connections can sometimes be slow, which may result in a brief delay before the album art appears.
+    *   MusicBrainz is an open-source database containing URLs for album art.
+Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
+This means that often the album art may not be retrieved in a timely manner while the track is playing.

 4.  **AI Image Generation:** If all previous methods fail, the script resorts to generating an image with artificial intelligence using [pollinations.ai](https://pollinations.ai).
     *   The script generates a unique image based on the artist and track title, creating an abstract interpretation if album art is truly unavailable, ensuring a visual representation even with less common tracks.
-    *   **Note:** This is a free service, and can sometimes have longer loading times or can be unavailable, but the script is designed to handle these situations.
+    *   In this scenario, the script will attempt to generate an alternative version of the album art using generative AI.
+This option will trigger only if the Spotify API fails (or is unavailable) and/or no album art is found, or there is a timeout from the MusicBrainz service.
+Be aware that as it is a free AI generative service, it may also be laggy or sometimes unavailable.
         *   You can select `flux` or `turbo` as an AI model.
 The `turbo` model tends to produce more vibrant images, while `flux` provides a more artistic and colorful style.

 5.  **Black Screen with Text:** As a final resort, if the script is unable to generate or fetch an image, it will display a black screen and the artist and title information of the current track on the PIXOO64.

 This multi-layered approach ensures that your PIXOO64 displays some form of visual content in virtually every scenario.
 The script will always try to find an image through the more accurate APIs and online databases, before generating one using AI or falling back to a simple text representation.

-> [!NOTE]
-> **Fetching Album Art from MusicBrainz**: MusicBrainz is an open-source database containing URLs for album art.
-Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
-This means that often the album art may not be retrieved in a timely manner while the track is playing.
->
-> **Generating Art with Special AI**: In this scenario, the script will attempt to generate an alternative version of the album art using generative AI.
-This option will trigger only if the Spotify API fails (or is unavailable) and/or no album art is found, or there is a timeout from the MusicBrainz service.
-Be aware that as it is a free AI generative service, it may also be laggy or sometimes unavailable.

 ## API KEYS
 **Getting the Album API**: This is the most recommended option because servers are fast and reliable.
 You can choose one or more options.
 To use this method, you'll need at least one of the keys.
 Instructions on how to obtain them are provided beyond this text.